There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 I’ve felt the disgusted looks from people walking past.

 I’ve woken up in the mornings and looked in the mirror and cried, and cried some more and thought this is never going to end.

 I’ve tried to put a brave face on it and get on with life, even though inside it was crushing me.

-I’ve sat an listened to people’s unhelpful advice.
-I was advised on having everything from a colonic irrigation to buying a special sponge on holiday in Greece.
+I’ve sat and listened to people’s unhelpful advice.
+I was advised on having everything from colonic irrigation to buying a ‘special sponge’ on holiday in Greece.
 A market stall guy just kinda leapt out and started telling me it would get rid of my acne.
 I was mortified.

 Some people are so insensitive.

 Acne takes a lot of hard work to get rid of it

 While acne is very common, cystic acne is relatively uncommon and more severe.
 The main factors behind cystic acne are the hormonal changes in puberty, but they can occur in older individuals, too.